Contraction centers in families of hyperkahler manifolds: Locally trivial deformations and real analytic geometry

 where $V_k$ is a sheaf of abelian unipotent groups, that is, a coherent sheaf.
 In the corresponding exact sequence of first cohomology

 all terms vanish, which can be shown by induction.
 Indeed, $\Aut_F(F_1)$ is trivial because the automorphisms commute with the projection to $B$.
-On the other hand, higher cohomology of any coherent sheaf on a real analytic variety vanishes (\cite{_Cartan_}, Th\'eor\`eme 3).
+On the other hand, higher cohomology of any coherent sheaf on a real analytic variety vanishes (\cite{_Cartan_}, Th\'eor\`eme 3, completed by \cite{GMT} Theorem 2.7, \cite{Nar} p.
+931).
 We obtain that the group sheaf $\Aut_F(F_k)$ is filtered by normal subgroups with coherent subquotients, hence has vanishing cohomology. \endproof

-In the sequel, a ``vector field'' on a singular variety $S$ is understood as a section of the sheaf $(\Omega^1_S)^*$ (dual to the K\"ahler differentials), but we actually keep our varieties smooth in as much as possible.
+In the sequel, a ``vector field'' on a singular variety $S$ is understood as a section of the sheaf $(\Omega^1_S)^*$ (dual to the K\"ahler differentials).
+By the universal property of K\"ahler differentials, $(\Omega^1_S)^*$ is the sheaf of derivations from $\calo_S$ to itself.